The perfect Singapore itinerary for families with young children

 If you are up for fancy dinner, Singapore Flyer offers Sky dining.
 Thats a 4 course menu with an in-flight host and magnificent skyline views.
 The dinner lasts two rotations which is approximately 1 hour.

-Singapore Itinerary DAY2
+Singapore itinerary for families DAY2

 Good news for kids who love animals!
 There are several amazing wildlife parks in Singapore.
 Here’s what you can expect: